Associate Professor of Soil Microbial Ecology

 Steven Heisey

-Steven was the first graduate student in the lab.
+Steven was the first graduate student who joined the lab in 2018.
 He used integrated molecular microbial and biogeochemical techniques to study the nutrient flow associated with organic and inorganic soil amendments.
 Steven contributed to the lab's toolbox to use network analysis to hypothesize interactions across different domains of life, and developed high-throughput sequencing primers to effectively assess nematode biodiversity in diverse Hawaiian soils.
 He wore a relevant lei while defending his MS Thesis.
-He graduated with an MS degree August 2019, and after a couple of months of working in the lab as a tech, joined the greater workforce.
+He graduated with an MS degree August 2019, and after a couple of months of working in the lab as a tech, worked for the NRCS.

 Jon Abe